swiss/oss-catalog/README.md

-# Open Source Software Catalog POC
+# Open Source Software Catalog

 Proof-of-concept for an Open Source software catalog based on the [Publiccode](https://github.com/publiccodeyml) standard.